apache/trafficcontrol/docs/source/api/v3/deliveryservices_id.rst

 :signed:                    ``true`` if  and only if ``signingAlgorithm`` is not ``null``, ``false`` otherwise
 :signingAlgorithm:          Either a :ref:`ds-signing-algorithm` or ``null`` to indicate URL/URI signing is not implemented on this :term:`Delivery Service`
 :rangeSliceBlockSize:       An integer that defines the byte block size for the ATS Slice Plugin.
 It can only and must be set if ``rangeRequestHandling`` is set to 3.
 It can only be between (inclusive) 262144 (256KB) - 33554432 (32MB).
 :sslKeyVersion:             This integer indicates the :ref:`ds-ssl-key-version`
 :tenantId:                  The integral, unique identifier of the :ref:`ds-tenant` who owns this :term:`Delivery Service`
 :topology:                  The unique name of the :term:`Topology` that this :term:`Delivery Service` is assigned to
+:trDnsTtl:                  A :ref:`ds-dns-ttl`
 :trRequestHeaders:          If defined, this defines the :ref:`ds-tr-req-headers` used by Traffic Router for this :term:`Delivery Service`
 :trResponseHeaders:         If defined, this defines the :ref:`ds-tr-resp-headers` used by Traffic Router for this :term:`Delivery Service`
 :typeId:                    The integral, unique identifier of the :ref:`ds-types` of this :term:`Delivery Service`